MNL - DXB

 Get data-powered insights and trends into flights from Manila to Dubai to help you find the cheapest flights, the best time to fly and much more.

-How far in advance should I book a flight from Manila to Dubai?
+How much is a round-trip flight from Manila to Dubai?

 Good to know